solomanhussain/mangastreambot/readme.md

+# MangaStream Bot
+Playing around with [Botkit](https://botkit.ai) to create a bot to go out to [MangaStream](https://mangastream.com) and pull in the latest mangas listed on the homepage.
+Using [Node.JS](https://nodejs.org/en/) and [x-ray](https://www.npmjs.com/package/x-ray).
+Want to give credit to [pmcalabrese](https://github.com/pmcalabrese/amazon-scraper) for his source code to assist we using Promises.

+# Past information from BotKit
-# Botkit Starter Kit for Slack Bots
+## Botkit Starter Kit for Slack Bots

 This repo contains everything you need to get started building a Slack bot with [Botkit](https://botkit.ai) and [Botkit Studio](https://botkit.ai).